 Surgery for osteosarcoma

-Surgery for osteosarcoma includes both the biopsy to diagnose the cancer and the surgical treatment.
 Surgery is an important part of treatment for virtually all osteosarcomas.
+It includes:

-Whenever possible, it is very important that the biopsy and surgical treatment be planned together, and that the same orthopedic surgeon at a cancer center does both the biopsy and the surgical treatment.
+Whenever possible, it’s very important that the biopsy and surgical treatment be planned together, and that the same orthopedic surgeon at a cancer center does both the biopsy and the surgery to remove the tumor.

 The main goal of surgery is to remove all of the cancer.
-If even a few cancer cells are left behind, they can grow and multiply to make a new tumor.
-To try to be sure that this doesn’t happen, surgeons remove the tumor plus some of the normal tissue that surrounds it.
+If even a small number of cancer cells are left behind, they might grow and multiply to make a new tumor.
+To lower the risk of this happening, surgeons remove the tumor plus some of the normal tissue that surrounds it.
 This is known as wide excision.
-Removing some normal-looking tissue around the tumor raises the chance that all of the cancer is removed.

 The type of surgery done depends on the location of the tumor.
 Although all operations to remove osteosarcomas are complex, tumors in the limbs (arms or legs) are generally not as hard to remove as those at the base of the skull, in the spine, or in the pelvis.